nvdatatech/nvdatatech-site/pinlytics/index.md

 * Create goals for consistency, averages, or technique
 * Track all your bowling balls with performance history
 * Measure how changes in equipment or form affect your results
-- Free users can track a few goals and balls, while Pro users track unlimited.

 ## AI Insights (Pro)
 ### Pinlytics analyzes your bowling data and highlights patterns:
 * Where you're gaining or losing pins
 * Your most common trouble frames
 * Improvement streaks and long-term trends

 - It’s like having a personalized coach built from data.

 ## Social & League Tools